What Licensed Painting Contractor Means in North Carolina

 Why Asheville's Climate Makes the Contractor Choice Matter More

-Asheville's wet shoulder seasons, humidity exposure on riverside homes, and dense moss pressure mean a sloppy paint job in Asheville fails faster than the same job in a drier market.
+Asheville's humid summers, afternoon thunderstorm season, and dense moss and mildew pressure on shaded walls mean a sloppy paint job here fails faster than the same job in a drier market.
 Properly specced and applied, exterior paint here lasts seven to ten years; corner-cut work fails in three to four.
-The math on hiring the cheapest available contractor almost never works out — by the time the failure shows up, you're paying for two jobs.
+The math on hiring the cheapest available contractor almost never works out, because by the time the failure shows up, you're paying for two jobs.

-Our deeper analysis on the climate side is in how long exterior paint lasts in Asheville, Asheville's dry window for exterior painting, the spring painting checklist, and the coastal-specific guide for Kenilworth, Montford, and Blue Ridge Parkway homes at coastal home painting in Asheville.
+Our deeper analysis on the climate side is in how long exterior paint lasts in Asheville, Asheville's dry window for exterior painting, and the spring painting checklist.

 Frequently Asked Questions

-How do I check if a Asheville painter is licensed?
-Use the Washington NCLBGC Verify a Contractor tool.
-Enter the contractor's name or NCLBGC license number, confirm Active status, and review bond, liability insurance, workers' comp, and any infractions.
+How do I check if an Asheville painter is licensed?
+Use the NCLBGC license lookup.
+Enter the contractor's name or NCLBGC license number, confirm Active status, and check the classification, limit, and any disciplinary history.
 The whole check takes about 90 seconds.
 Detailed walkthrough at our license verification guide.

 Do Asheville painters need to be EPA Lead-Safe certified?
 Federal law requires it for any work disturbing more than six square feet of interior or twenty square feet of exterior paint on a pre-1978 home.
 Most of Kenilworth, Montford, the Five Points, Grove Park, West Asheville, and parts of North Asheville qualify.
 Working without certification on a pre-1978 home exposes the homeowner to liability and the household to lead dust.
 Detailed rules at our 2026 lead paint rules post.

 How long should a painting contractor's warranty be?
 Two years on labor and materials is the floor for Asheville exterior work.
 Premium contractors offer five-to-seven-year written warranties.
-Always read the void clauses — overly aggressive exclusions ("warranty void if any surface was previously painted with non-recommended product") functionally mean no warranty at all.
+Always read the void clauses, because overly aggressive exclusions ("warranty void if any surface was previously painted with non-recommended product") functionally mean no warranty at all.

 Are 1099 subcontractor painting crews safe to hire?
-They can be — many high-quality Asheville crews use specialized subs for spray work or cabinet refinishing.
-The question is whether the prime contractor confirms in writing that the subs carry their own NCLBGC workers' comp accounts, and that the prime's general liability policy covers sub-performed work.
+They can be.
+Many high-quality Asheville crews use specialized subs for spray work or cabinet refinishing.
+The question is whether the prime contractor confirms in writing that the subs carry their own workers' compensation coverage, and that the prime's general liability policy covers sub-performed work.
 If both answers are yes and documented, sub crews are fine.
 If either is murky, walk.

 Can I get a free estimate from a Asheville painter?
 Yes.
 Every legitimate Asheville crew, including ours, provides free written estimates with no obligation.
 A contractor that charges for a basic estimate or pressures you to sign on the first visit is signaling something about their business model that you don't want.